apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Vega rocket never found its commercial niche.
-After tonight, it’s gone.**
+**Clark collects 2nd triple-double as Fever stay hot**

-You can read more about it [here](https://arstechnica.com/space/2024/09/the-vega-rocket-never-found-its-commercial-niche-after-tonight-its-gone/).
+You can read more about it [here](https://www.espn.com/wnba/story/_/id/41128834/caitlin-clark-2nd-triple-double-propels-fever-fifth-straight-win).

 ## Requirements
 - Python 3.8